 Many forms of discrimination are still legal in many places, including in Australia and elsewhere in the developed world.
 Sexuality and gender diverse youth lack role models in popular media.
 And our human rights are a subject of ongoing debate the world over.
 Allies take action on these issues and engage in substantive work – including the work of finding out the best way to help – so that LGBTQIA+ people don’t have to do all of it ourselves.

-DANA: One of the most important things you can do is to do your own research on LGBTQIA+ issues and how to be supportive.
-I don’t mean to be flippant--this is something that hasn’t occurred to a lot of privileged people.
+One of the most important things you can do is to do your own research on LGBTQIA+ issues and how to be supportive.
+I don’t mean to be flippant–this is something that hasn’t occurred to a lot of privileged people.

 There’s a lot of information out there (check your sources though!) about the issues that face the LGBTQIA+ community.
-If you find yourself having questions about either the issues themselves or on how to be an effective ally--questions like “what does nonbinary mean?” or “what should I call X group?” – these are all questions you can and should research, not just ask the sexuality and gender diverse people around you.
+If you find yourself having questions about either the issues themselves or on how to be an effective ally – questions like “what does nonbinary mean?” or “what should I call X group?” – these are all things you can and should research, not just ask the sexuality and gender-diverse people around you.
 Keep in mind that educating allies is work for us that can be difficult, draining and often discouraging.
 Of course, it’s important to hear about LGBTQIA+ people’s experiences from them, but it’s important to be aware of what the impact can be and to respond respectfully and be receptive if someone tells you something you don’t want to hear.

 Once you’ve got a good foundation of knowledge, the next step is to be willing to have difficult conversations with those around you, to help them understand the things you’ve learnt.
 Call out LGBTQIA-phobic jokes, comments and attitudes in the people you work or socialise with.
 Stop people from bullying or harassing sexuality and gender diverse people, including standing between them and their target if necessary.